learn-co-students/flatiron-students-present-atlanta-web-042219/README.md

 If you have prior commitments on the day you are assigned to present, find another group in your class willing to switch presentation days, and then let an instructor know about your switch.

 ### Questions?
 As an instructor if you have any questions.
-Checkin with your partner as soon as possible to confirm your presentation date and start thinking about a topic, so you'll have plenty of time to get questions answered.
+Check in with your partner as soon as possible to confirm your presentation date and start thinking about a topic, so you'll have plenty of time to get questions answered.

 ### Get Excited!
 Flatiron Presents is a great opportunity to get practice speaking about a technical topic and to dive into a subject that interests you.
 Plus, you'll be teaching your classmates (and any members of the public who attend the meetup) something new!